Jaw Fracture Surgery

 • ActivityIf other injuries allow, you may do anything that you feel up to with the exception that you should not swim until the wires holding your jaws closed have been removed.
 Jogging or aerobics may lead to some increase in pain and should be limited to that amount that is easily tolerated.
 You may return to work when you feel up to it.
 If you have any questions about your activity and work, please discuss them with your doctor/nurse.

-• Jaw Opening Exercises At least some temporary restriction in jaw openings is very common following treatment of jaw fracture(s).
+• Jaw opening exercises At least some temporary restriction in jaw openings is very common following treatment of jaw fracture(s).
 This can be a more serious problem with jaw fractures that involve the jaw joint.
 You will be instructed in jaw opening exercises after satisfactory healing of the fracture(s) has occurred.
-Once you have been instructed to begin exercising, you should exercise 3-4 times a day for five minutes.
+Once you have been instructed to begin exercising, you should exercise three to four times a day for five minutes.
 Your progress will be measured each time you return for follow-up visits.

 • Tooth LossTeeth in the line of fracture may be lost either at the time of fracture treatment or at some later point, usually during the healing period.
 Missing teeth can usually be replaced with a dental prosthesis after fracture healing has occurred.